zzysh12345/smol-course/6_synthetic_datasets/instruction_datasets.md

 # Generating Instruction Datasets

-Within [the chapter on instruction tuning](../1_instruction_tuning/README.md) we learned about instruction tuning.
-In this section we will explore how to generate instruction datasets for instruction tuning.
-We will explore creating instruction tuning datasets through basic prompting and using prompts more refined techniques from papers.
+Within [the chapter on instruction tuning](../1_instruction_tuning/README.md), we learned about instruction tuning.
+In this section, we will explore how to generate instruction datasets for instruction tuning.
+We will explore creating instruction tuning datasets through basic prompting and using more refined techniques from papers.
 Instruction tuning datasets with seed data for in-context learning can be created through methods like SelfInstruct and Magpie.
-Additionally, we will explore instruction evolution through Evol-Instruct.
+Additionally, we will explore instruction evolution through EvolInstruct.
 Lastly, we will explore how to generate a dataset for instruction tuning using a distilabel pipeline.

 ## From Prompt to Data

 Synthetic data sounds fancy, but it can be simplified as creating data through efficient prompting.
-You can think of this as a way to generate data for any task, however, the challenge is prompting efficiently while ensuring the data is diverse and of high enough quality for training.
-Luckily, there are many papers that have explored this problem and we will explore some of the useful ones during this course.
-First, things first, we will explore how to generate synthetic data through manual prompting.
+You can think of this as a way to generate data for any task.
+However, the challenge is prompting efficiently while ensuring the data is diverse and of high enough quality for training.
+Luckily, many papers have explored this problem, and we will explore some of the useful ones during this course.
+First things first, we will explore how to generate synthetic data through manual prompting.

 ### Basic Prompting